Telstra Corporation Ltd. v Commonwealth

-Telstra Corporation Limited v.
-The Commonwealth was an important case decided in the High Court of Australia on 6 March 2008.
+Telstra Corporation Limited v The Commonwealth was an important case decided in the High Court of Australia on 6 March 2008.

 It concerned a dispute between Telstra Corporation and the Commonwealth of Australia, the Australian Competition & Consumer Commission (ACCC) and eleven other ISPs regarding the ownership of and shared access obligations to the Telstra controlled unconditional local loop (ULL) copper telecommunications network.
-The case determined that although Telstra owned and maintained this network, its ownership over these assets were always subject to a statutory access regime permitting other carriers rightful access these assets.
+The case determined that although Telstra owned and maintained this network, its ownership over these assets were always subject to a statutory access regime permitting other carriers access to these assets.
 It is an important case in Australia constitutional law in that it explored the interpretation of the nature of property and acquisition.
-More importantly, the ruling had a resounding effect on competition and consumer protection within the Australian telecommunications industry by upholding the right to fair competition of competing carriers, thus preventing a monopoly control of Internet and telephony services by Telstra.
+The ruling had a resounding effect on competition and consumer protection within the Australian telecommunications industry by upholding the right to fair competition of competing carriers, thus preventing a monopoly control of Internet and telephony services by Telstra.

 Background to the case

-From the 1880s Australia had developed an extensive public switched telephone network (PSTN), copper infrastructure which is widely dispersed throughout the country and immediately evident in most business and residential premises as the standard telephone network.
+From the 1880s Australia had developed an extensive public switched telephone network (PSTN) using copper infrastructure.
+This is widely dispersed throughout the country and immediately evident in most business and residential premises as the standard telephone network.
 This infrastructure is distributed nationwide by telephone exchanges, from which it locally extends into customer premises.
 The physical copper connection between the customer premises and the telephone exchange is known as a "local loop".
 There are about 10.1 million local loops and about 5,120 local exchanges.
 Local loops can carry services in two ways, unconditioned and shared.
 Unconditioned local loop services (ULLS) are "unconditioned" in that the electrical properties of the loop are not altered by any physically connected equipment.
 Local sharing services (LSS) are unconditioned local loops where one carrier uses the lower frequencies range of the line, known as the "voiceband" used in regular telephony, whilst that same carrier or another uses the higher frequency range of that same line for high speed services such as ADSL internet.